rubensworks/rubensworks.net/_posts/2019-09-27-using-rdf-in-javascript.markdown

 })();
 ```

-Similar tools exists like LDflex, which allow the traversal of local RDF graphs,
+Similar tools like this exists for traversing local RDF graphs instead of remote graphs,
 such as [`rdf-object.js`](https://github.com/rubensworks/rdf-object.js),
 [`simplerdf`](https://github.com/simplerdf/simplerdf) and [`clownface`](https://github.com/rdf-ext/clownface).

 ### GraphQL-LD

 If single chained properties are not sufficient and you need to retrieve multiple values of things,
-then a tree-based query language as provided by [GraphQL](https://graphql.org/) may be more appropriate.
+then a **tree-based** query language as provided by [GraphQL](https://graphql.org/) may be more appropriate.
-Because multiple values can then be retrieved via a single query,
+It allows multiple values to be retrieved via a single query,
-instead of having to write several separate ones that may be similar.
+instead of having to write several separate ones.

 [GraphQL-LD](https://github.com/rubensworks/GraphQL-LD.js) is a technique that allows Linked Data to be queried using GraphQL queries,
 by enhancing it with a [JSON-LD context](https://json-ld.org/), similar to LDflex.